codenart/codenart.github.io/_posts/1-html/2017-07-27-html-8-other-inputs.md

 ## The `<label>` tags

-This is a convenient to make `Radio-buttons` and `Check-boxs` more friendly to mobile user.
-With `<label>` tags, we can create clickable areas that are bound to control elements like `Radio-buttons` and `Check-boxs`.
+This is a convenient to make radio-buttons and check-boxs more friendly to mobile user.
+With `<label>` tags, we can create clickable areas that are bound to radio-buttons and check-boxes.
 So, visitors can either tap on control elements or label elements.

-The most simple way to bind a `label` element to a control element is putting the control element inside the label element.
+The most simple way to bind a label element to a control element is putting the control element inside the label element.

 `Sample code:`